neonbjb/tortoise-tts/README.md

 - [ ] try half precision in the vocoder + diffuser

 QoL related:
+- [ ] display samples on github pages, where you can do audio embeddings
 - [ ] implement new args in places other than ./tortoise/do_tts.py
 - [ ] fix api usage with new args
 - [ ] webui integration???